dcorbe/extdb/README.md

 Ubuntu is using debian stable version of poco (its abit old).
 Download latest version, compile + build + install into /usr/local etc ...
 (Readup on checkinstall, will make it easier to remove it in the future)

+##### Removed Plugin Code...
+Will revisit issue later to see if i can come with solution..
+When i used libpoco classloader, it seems to cause arma3server to not be able to load dll for some reason :(